-Try this ragu slow cooker spaghetti sauce with noodles.
+Try this ragu slow cooker spaghetti sauce with noodles this week.
 I guarantee your family and extended crew are going to love it.
-Just one easy Crockpot recipe on The Typical Mom blog. (affiliate links present, originally published 9/20)
+A cheap dinner you can make with leftover beef or make fresh.
+Just one easy Crockpot recipe on The Typical Mom blog. (affiliate links present)

-Ok so you want to make our Crockpot spaghetti and meatballs but make your own sauce.
-Totally possible.
-You’d want to start with this in the morning so it can get a deeper flavor throughout the day.
+You could make Crockpot spaghetti and meatballs if you had those left over too, but make your own sauce.
+Any meat really works, just set aside a good 6 hours to get it perfect.
+Youโd want to start with this in the morning so it can get a deeper flavor throughout the day.
 Then add the noodles when you get home.

-As with any other recipe with beef cooked in a Crock, you’ll want to brown the outsides first.
+As with any other recipe with beef or ground beef starting our raw and then cooked in a Crock, youโll want to brown the outsides first.
 Ok, so you could skip this step but it is a good idea to keep it tender and add a bit of texture.
+Using pre-cooked meat?
+This isnโt necessary at all, just dice and throw right in there.
+Either way you want 6 hours to simmer, 8 is better.

 This time we just made the sauce.
 Timing for that is 8 hours.
 If you want to add noodles and make Crockpot spaghetti and meatballs with ground beef is closer to 6 hours.
 Both are excellent.